kkm24132/DataScienceRepository1/README.md

 # DataScience Repository

-### Objective of this repository is to show case some innovative approaches on various Data Science Programming areas and provide learning content references.
+### Objective: is to show case some innovative approaches on various Data Science Programming areas and provide learning content references.

 * PCA Analysis using IRIS dataset